 Survey - National Centre for the Prevention of Child Sexual Abuse

-The Australian Government recently held a public consultation process to inform the design of the National Centre for the Prevention of Child Sexual Abuse (the National Centre).
+The Australian Government held a public consultation process to inform the design of the National Centre for the Prevention of Child Sexual Abuse (the National Centre).
+Which was developed to transform the way that child sexual abuse is understood and responded to in Australia.

 Eden Therapy Services were invited, along with survivors and other interested stakeholders, to have a say in a National Survey which will help inform the scope, function and priorities of the National Centre.